Breed Tips

 Adoption: $1200 – $2500

-The cost of a Rottweiler dog can vary.
-In fact, depending on the avenue you choose to get your dog, the price range can be anywhere from $100-$8,000.
-Normally a Rottweiler purchased from a breeder could cost $1500 on average, but some bloodlines earn that high price tag of $8,000.
-Also, females will typically cost more since they are less aggressive and more obedient than males.
+The cost of a Rottweiler puppy can vary depending on the avenue you choose to use to get your dog.
+The price range can be anywhere from $100-$8,000.
+Normally a Rottweiler purchased from a breeder could cost $1500 on average, but puppies with champion bloodlines command price tags as high as $8,000.
+Also, females will typically cost more since they tend to be less aggressive and more obedient than males by nature.
 You can expect to pay around $1800-$2000 for a female dog when buying from a reputable breeder and around $1200-$1400 for a male.
 Average German Rottweiler prices could be around $1350.
-When you buy a Rottweiler puppy, the cost can be a little higher than an adult one at around $2,000.
+In addition, purchasing a Rottweiler puppy tends to be more expensive than purchasing an adult dog.

 Monthly costs for a Rottweiler